-Note that none of these medications is approved to specifically treat giardia.
+Note that none of these medications is approved to specifically treat giardia, however fenbendazole is approved in Europe.
 If a single or the use of multiple of the above medications does not work in the first 5 days, treatment is extended for 10 days.
 Dogs that live with an infected dog are often treated using a 5 day course of treatment.

-Homeopathic supplements can help to restore digestive health after prescription treatment.
-Recommended supplements include Parasite Dr. to restore the body’s natural defenses against parasites and a fiber rich supplement such as Natural Moves to help restore digestive health.
+Homeopathic supplements are thought by some owners to restore digestive health after prescription treatment.
+Supplements that we suggest discussing with your Veterinarian include Parasite Dr. to restore the body’s natural defenses against parasites and a fiber rich supplement such as Natural Moves to help restore digestive health.